azathought/azathought.github.io/isometric.md

 Find full settings for maps imported into Foundry VTT in Content pack 1.

 ## Isometric in Roll20
 I find Roll20 works the best running in "gridless" mode and moving your tokens freely.
 Find my settings for maps imported into Roll20 in Content pack 1.
-Measurements will be approximate, but Roll20 handles this well.
+Measurements will be approximate, but Roll20 handles gridless well.

 ## Isomteric tips Youtube playlists and key videos
 * [Isometric Art Tips](https://www.youtube.com/playlist?list=PLwozL5pYIL5RD3-1D9EHuHaUrHg1vb_pz)